Bluetick Coonhound Breed Info, Pics, Personality & Facts

 Again, so much depends on socialization in this regard.
 If you raise a Bluetick Coonhound with other small animals from the time they’re a puppy, they can be taught to accept others without issue.

-Generally speaking, though, you don’t want to mix a Coonhound with any smaller animals that could be perceived as prey.
+Generally speaking, you don’t want to introduce a Coonhound to smaller animals that could be perceived as prey.
 That could end poorly for the other pet.

 Things to Know When Owning a Bluetick Coonhound

-While these dogs are common in the South, that doesn’t mean that they’re well-understood.
-Below are important tips on properly caring for these pups.
+Although Bluetick Coonhounds are common in the South, they’re not well-understood.
+Below are essential tips on properly caring for these pups.

 Food & Diet Requirements 🦴

-Carbs are also important, but you need to feed your dog the right carbs.
-That means complex grains and high-quality fruits and veggies.
+Carbs are also important, but you must feed your dog the right ones, such as complex grains and high-quality fruits and veggies.
 Avoid cheap fillers like corn, wheat, and soy.
-As a general rule of thumb, if the food’s healthy for you, it’ll probably be healthy for your dog; ingredients like cranberries, spinach, and fish are all excellent.
+Ingredients like cranberries, spinach, and fish are all excellent.

-While these dogs are active, that doesn’t mean they can’t get fat, so exercise proper portion control.
-Feed them one or two meals a day, and don’t let them free-feed.
+Coonhounds are active pups, but they can still get overweight and need daily exercise.
+Adults can eat two meals daily, but don’t let them free-feed.
 Also, avoid giving your dog too many treats or scraps.

 Bluetick Coonhounds are prone to bloat, so don’t let your dog scarf down their food, and limit their activity after mealtimes.
 You may even need to buy a special bowl to slow them down as they eat.